lazorfuzz/signalbuddy/README.md

 ## What is a signaling server?

 WebRTC needs to be facilitated with signaling; a service that acts as a matchmaker for peers before they establish direct video/audio/data channels.
 Signaling can be done in any way, e.g. via good old fashioned carrier pigeons.
-Signaling services only need to fulfill the absolute minimal role of matchmaking peers, however SignalBuddy
+Signaling services only need to fulfill the absolute minimal role of matchmaking peers, however SignalBuddy comes with some extra perks, like the ability to segment peers into rooms, and STUN/TURN server dispensing.

 ## Startup Guide